 - Lack of proper equipment or safety accessories such as harnesses or fall protection

-- Slip or tripping hazards in walkways such as a lack of gripped walkways;
+- Slip, fall, or tripping hazards in walkways such as a lack of gripped walkways;

 - Poorly designed equipment such as doors that open up into walkways or block paths;